abhinandan-verma/emailer/README.md

 ## Features

 - OAuth integration with Gmail and Outlook for secure email access
-- Context understanding of emails using OpenAI
+- Context understanding of emails using Gemini AI
 - Automatic email categorization into labels: Interested, Not Interested, More Information
 - Automated email replies based on the context
-- Task scheduling using BullMQ
+- Task scheduling using BullMQ, Redis

 ## Live Demo Requirements

-1. Connect new email accounts for both Google and Outlook using OAuth.
+1. Connect new email accounts for both Google and Outlook(in progress) using OAuth.
 2. Send an email to these accounts from another account.
 3. Showcase the tool reading incoming emails to the connected accounts.
 4. Categorize the email based on the content and assign a label: